 ― Rabb Jyot, The Freedom of Being Human

 This is how I feel about this buttercream too!

-Chop the chocolates and place them in a heat-proof bowl set over a pan of simmering water.
+Place the chopped chocolate or callets in a heat-proof bowl set over a pan of simmering water, making sure that the bottom of the chocolate bowl does not touch the water.
 Stir until melted and set aside until cooled to room temperature.

-Mix the egg whites, sugar, cream of tartar and salt in the bowl of an electric mixer fitted with a whisk attachment.
-Place the bowl of egg whites over the pan of simmering water (don’t let bottom touch water) and heat the egg whites until they are warm to the touch, about 5 minutes.
+In the bowl of an electric mixer fitted with a whisk attachment, mix the egg whites, sugar, cream of tartar and salt.
+Place this bowl over the pan of simmering water (again, don’t let the bottom touch the water) and heat the egg whites, stirring frequently, until they are warm to the touch, about 5 minutes.
 Return the bowl to the electric mixer and whisk on high speed for 5 minutes, or until the meringue is cool and holds a stiff peak.

-Add the butter, 1 T. at a time, while beating on medium speed.
-Scrape down the bowl, add the melted chocolate, vanilla, espresso and rum, if using, and mix for one minute or until the chocolate is completely blended in.
-If the butter seems very soft, allow it to cool and beat it again.
+Add the softened butter to the egg whites, a little at a time, while beating on medium speed.
+Once incorporated, scrape down the bowl, add the melted chocolate, vanilla, espresso and rum, (if using) and mix for one minute or until the chocolate is completely blended in.
+If the butter seems very soft, refrigerate for fifteen minutes and beat it again.
 Or if it looks like it is separating as you beat, be patient, it will come together again.